Drotek-team/loader-public/README.md

 ### Installation of the python tools

+1. Install pyenv

-- Install pyenv and poetry [pyenv & poetry](https://drotek.atlassian.net/wiki/spaces/DRONE/pages/36143105/Python+Tools+Tutorial)
+1. Install poetry

 ### Installation of the module in your project